 I wanted to keep this winter wreath very simple.
 Since I had most of the evergreen stems from my Christmas wreath already, I really only needed a few more things to make it feel wintery.
 So I made a quick trip to Michaels in search of wintery evergreen stems and ribbon.
 Then I got to work…in all it took me about 15 minutes to put together.
 It’s all about the stuffing of stems into the base, it’s SO easy.
 And I love how it turned out.
 This is one of those projects that really can’t go wrong, I promise.

-I love how this wreath turned out!
+I love how this Winter Inspired Grapevine Evergreen Wreath turned out!
 It’s simple, matches the winter season we’re in, and it looks so nice hanging on my front door.
 So now I’ll share all the details of how I made this wreath, so you can make one too!
 Have fun with it, and tailor it to your tastes…there’s no wrong way to make it!

 - 1 grapevine wreath base, in the size of your choice.
 I bought the biggest one I could find at Michaels, but still small enough that it will fit on my door.